GazzaJ/CI-MS4-RefereE-pay/README.md

  16. Click "Create"

 ## **Deployment** <a name="deployment"></a>
-All of the files necessary to run this website have been stored in a GitHub repository.
+All of the files necessary to run this website have been stored in the GitHub repository.
 If you would like to work on your own version of this site or use it as a template for your own work, you have the option to either fork, or make a clone of the original repo.

 ### **Forking the GitHub Repository**
 By forking the GitHub Repository you can make a copy of the original repository on your GitHub account, which enables you to view and/or make your own changes without affecting the original repository.
 This can be achieved using the following steps...